Amanda-Enyiigbokwe/Applied-Machine-Learning-projects/ML Pipeline and Classification Models/README.md

 ## Files in This Folder

-- `notebook.ipynb`: main notebook containing the full ML pipeline, model training, evaluation, and written explanation
+- `MLPipeline_notebook.ipynb`: main notebook containing the full ML pipeline, model training, evaluation, and written explanation

 ---